-Conditions for fusion are achieved by passing a powerful electrical pulse^f (lasting less than 100 nanoseconds) through a set of fine tungsten wires inside a metal hohlraum^g.
+Conditions for fusion are achieved by passing a powerful electrical pulse [(lasting less than 100 nanoseconds) through a set of fine tungsten wires inside a metal hohlraum.
 The wires turn into a plasma and experience a compression ('Z-pinch'), forcing the vapourized particles to collide with each other, thereby producing intense X-ray radiation.
-A tiny cylinder containing fusion fuel placed inside the behavior would therefore be compressed by the X-ray allowing fusion to each.
+A tiny cylinder containing fusion fuel placed inside the hohlraum would therefore be compressed by the X-rays, allowing fusion to occur.

-In 2006, Z machine had achieved temperatures of over 2 billion degrees,6 considerably higher than what is needed for fusion, and in theory high enough to allow nuclear fusion of hydrogen with heavier elements such as lithium or boron.
+In 2006, Z machine had achieved temperatures of over 2 billion degrees, considerably higher than what is needed for fusion, and in theory high enough to allow nuclear fusion of hydrogen with heavier elements such as lithium or boron.